Marlborough Harrier Club presents

 07:45am Walkers – This category is social walking all the way.

 08:00am Hybrid – Run / Walk.
-Those entrants than compete and the finishing time is under 60 minutes, you will automatically be transferred to the main running event.
+Those entrants who compete and finish in a time under 60 minutes, will automatically be transferred to the main running event.
 This rule is in for fairness to all.

 At the venue following the event.